acdh-oeaw/fina/README.md

 Build and deploy a new Docker image.

-The container automatically executes MediaWiki updates during startup.
+The container automatically executes MediaWiki updates and SMW setup during startup.

 ---